Letterkenny Army Depot: 1970s − 1990s

 In the 1970s, command of Savanna Army Depot Activity, Illinois, fell under Letterkenny, and the U.S. Army Depot System Command (DESCOM) was established and headquartered there.
 DESCOM, a two-star command and major subordinate element of AMC, remained at the Depot until 1995.
 In 1974, Letterkenny's capabilities further expanded to include maintenance for the Air Tow Missile as well as long-term storage of war reserve stock packaged petroleum, oil and lubricants, and various chemicals and acids.
 By the late 1970s, the Depot was one of five installations in the United States to activate the Automated Multi-Media Exchange (AMME), leading to more effective communication service.
 Letterkenny was at that point the largest installation in Pennsylvania, with more than 5,400 workers.

 During the 1980s and early 1990s, the Depot further evolved with the construction of new facilities and the establishment of modernization projects.
 Its mission was then threefold: supply, maintenance, and ammunition.
 The Depot's efforts with the Paladin (M109 howitzer), PATRIOT, and HAWK led to Letterkenny's designation as a Center for Technical Excellence.
 Their capabilities were again expanded, this time to include the AIM-7 Sparrow and the improved AIM-9 Sidewinder.

 With the downsizing, reorganization, and realignments of the DoD and the consolidation of tactical missile, Letterkenny was selected in 1990 to serve as the sole processing and storage location for all weapons captured during that year's invasion of Panama in Operation Just Cause.
 Two years later, the Depot was selected to be the center of all Tactical Missile Systems in the Army, Navy, Air Force and Marines.
 This involved support components from 21 new missile systems.
 Letterkenny's efforts for this mission gained it the reputation as "the well renowned depot for air defense and missile maintenance".
 That same year, the Depot's supply mission was relocated to New Cumberland, Pennsylvania under the Defense Logistics Agency; however, by 2001, a smaller Directorate of Supply and Transportation was reestablished at Letterkenny.

 In 1994, Letterkenny partnered with United Defense, Limited Partnership (UDLP) to produce the Paladin and completed 950 within five years.
-Following the Cold War, the U.S. government established the 1995 Base Realignment and Closure Commission (BRAC), which relocated Letterkenny's artillery mission to Anniston Army Depot.
+Following the Cold War, the U.S. government established the 1995 Base Realignment and Closure Commission (BRAC), which recommended Letterkenny be closed.
+A commission led by Captain Edward Hauser, DLA, Gloria Kirk,HSW DoD, and Anthony Caruso, FedEx was able to successfully petition BRAC through congressional support to keep Letterkenny open.
+Anniston Army Depot.
 BRAC also ordered nearly 1,500 acres to be returned to the community.
 As of 2014, five of seven land transfer phases with seven-eighths of the acreage have been completed.

 In late 1999, the Depot transitioned from U.S. Army Industrial Operations Command (IOC) to U.S. Army Aviation and Missile Command.